 These may be lists of resources grouped by category or they may be pathfinders.
 A subject matter bibliography can be a precursor to a review of literature essay.
 It can be as narrow or broad as the subject matter under consideration.
 It can be limited to books or journals or other media or be inclusive.
 This is determined by the writer.

 Pathfinders are bibliographies designed to introduce the novice to a discipline.
 They often start with reference materials, lists of subject headings, lists of periodicals and lists of periodical indexes useful for that subject, in addition to some of the following:

 1. General Books

 A. grouped by content

 2. Professional Books

 C. standards or licensing

 The usefulness of a bibliography is dependent on the accuracy of the information.
 Effort should be made to have complete citations with no typographical or content errors.
 Notes or annotations should be factually correct and grammatically sound.
 Well-turned sentences and interesting imagery is to be encouraged in annotations.

 The format of the document itself should be attractive and clear.
-Many computer word processing packages have a selection of page layout possibilities.
-It is possible to emulate the simpler ones on a typewriter.
+Many computer word processing programs have a selection of page layout possibilities.
 Computers also allow for the use of several typefaces to are emphasis and subdivide the bibliography.
 Visual components can make a document more or less accessible to the reader.
 White space and margins on the pages are important.
 If it is a working document, space for personal notes is appreciated.